How to start a marine or reef aquarium with Daphbio ?

 Week 6

-Filtration: Avoid filtering the water with perlon or micron bags during the first 8 months.
-The bacteria need to take over the aquarium and circulate freely, not be confined.
+• Filtration: Avoid filtering water through perlon or micron bags for the first 8 months.
+Bacteria need to colonize freely and circulate throughout the tank.

-Minerals: The addition of magnesium and calcium is unnecessary during the first few months.
-Add minerals only if fully consumed by corals; otherwise, they may encourage algae and cyanobacteria growth.
+• Minerals: Calcium and magnesium additions are not necessary during the first months.
+Only supplement if fully consumed by corals; otherwise, it may promote algae growth.